 After graduation, Coach Rose continued playing at the highest amateur levels, winning multiple 6v6 national championships with the Tampa Kicks and competing at the National Indoor Soccer Championships with the Southern Knights (Orlando), advancing as far as the quarter-finals of this international competition.
 Coach Rose moved to the Washington, DC-area where he continued playing and began building and coaching various competitive, amateur men's teams.
 Competing at the highest levels of both the Washington International Soccer League and the Northern Virginia Soccer League, he served as a player/coach - winning multiple championship titles throughout the years.
 Coach Rose also won several individual honors, including the NVSL Premier Division Golden Boot (most goals) in both 2009 and 2010.

 Coach Rose earned his first national coaching license in 2008 and has, most recently, been coaching multiple youth teams of various ages in the Central Virginia region.
-He holds the USSF E and VYSA D Licenses, and the USC Goalkeeping Level 2 Diploma.
+He holds the USSF D License and the United Soccer Coaches Goalkeeping Level 2 Diploma, in addition to the United Soccer Coaches Systems of Play, and Integrating the GK Into Team Training special topic diplomas.

 Coach Rose lives just outside of Charlottesville, VA with his wife, two children and two Jack Russell terriers.